-A: I can see why you’re having trouble tracking down the use of “cocktail” for a mixed drink.
-There are lots of popular theories about the origin of this usage, but I don’t buy any of them.
+A: We can see why you’re having trouble tracking down the use of “cocktail” for a mixed drink.
+There are lots of popular theories about the origin of this usage, but we don’t buy any of them.

 Well, Peychaud may have helped popularize the term, but it appeared in print well before he opened his pharmacy in the 1830s.

 The first citation for “cocktail” in the Oxford English Dictionary is from an 1803 issue of The Farmer’s Cabinet, an Amherst, N.H., weekly: “Drank a glass of cocktail – excellent for the head … Call’d at the Doct’s … drank another glass of cocktail.”

 The word sleuth Michael Quinion, in an item about “cocktail” on his World Wide Words website, lists quite a few questionable (and entertaining) etymologies.

 For example, an innkeeper named Betsy (or Betty) Flannigan supposedly used the tail feathers of a cock as swizzle sticks when serving drinks during the American Revolution.